About The Northeast Ginger Blog

 I’m on a journey towards living my best life, based on those very principles, and I hope that you’ll join me.
 Because whatever your best life looks like for you, we can get there together.

-Katrina Powell is an experienced writer and editor who has spent a decade in the communications industry.
+Katrina (Powell) Tomacchio is an experienced writer and editor who has spent more than a decade in the communications industry.
 Her diverse background spans numerous facets of the industry, providing valuable knowledge and skills applicable to print/digital journalism, public relations, social media marketing and organizational communication.

-As dedicated as Powell is to her work, she is equally adamant in her philosophy that a healthy work/life balance is the key to peace, productivity and success.
-Her time away from her home office is typically spent chasing after a very quick and clever toddler.
-She enjoys exploring new cities, hiking and biking mountainsides and forests, and searching used bookstores for vintage copies of The Great Gatsby.
-She owns far more J.Crew cardigans than she can count, never turns down a well-made gin and tonic, and considers sour cream to be a major food group.
+She enjoys exploring new cities, hiking, and searching used bookstores for vintage copies of The Great Gatsby.
+She owns far more J.Crew cardigans than she can count, never turns down a piece of cheesecake and considers sour cream to be a major food group.
+She spends most of her days caring for her three children and being a homemaker.